Danielxhxh/CSaP/Project/README.md

 ./Test.sh
 ```

-This will lunch the server with two clients, which send one message each to the server.
-The message will be written in the log file and all the running programms will be closed.
+This will lunch the server with two clients, which will send one message each to the server.
+The messages will be written in the log file and all the running programms will be closed.